BlogJob Search15+ Best Jobs for the Future That Will Be in High Demand

 Public relations managers create and manage the public image of their organization, company, or employer.
 This includes schools, professional associations, media buyers, and more.
 Public relations managers work on everything from media releases to public interaction strategies.

 This requires many valuable soft skills in addition to a bachelor’s degree.
 However, employers don’t ask for experience from entry-level candidates.
-The median salary is $67,440 per year, and the job outlook is 6%, but you need a well-written public relations resume to secure you an interview.
+The median salary is $69,780 per year, and the expected growth in employment of 5% in the next decade, but you need a well-written public relations resume to secure an interview.

 Final Thoughts